wgolab/WatCA/realtime/README.md

 Step 3: Obtain list of host IPs

-- Place the public IPs in `servers_ec2`, one per line.
+- Place the public IPs in `servers_public`, one per line.
-- Place public/private IP pairs in `servers_ec2_public_private`, one pair per line, elements of a pair separated by a space.
+- Place public/private IP pairs in `servers_public_private`, one pair per line, elements of a pair separated by a space.
+- Use provided scripts (e.g., configure_ips_azure.sh)

 Step 4: Storage system setup